Race, segregation and violence in Rosalind Fox Solomon's Liberty Theater

 Across the front and back cover a woman weeps next to a doll from her collection, followed soon after by the collapsed iron gates of a former slave plantation, a blonde woman in stiletto boots getting her hair highlighted, and white police manikins looming over two African American boys who stare into a glass cabinet of guns.
 As a series, the images address serious social issues of racism, white entitlement, and violence.

-https://www.rosalindfoxsolomon.com/ Liberty Theatre is available to purchase from MACK, priced at $40 www.mackbooks.co.uk
+https://www.rosalindfoxsolomon.com/ Liberty Theater is available to purchase from MACK, priced at £30 www.mackbooks.co.uk Rosalind Fox Solomon’s solo exhibition dedicated to Liberty Theater is on show at the Stephen Bugler Gallery in Toronoto till 13 October https://www.bulgergallery.com/